ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ## Pangenome Data

-Some pangenomes constructed with Minigraph-Cactus, along with all material to reproduce, can be found [here](/mc-pangenoems/README.md]. tfly, human, mouse and soybean.
-All commands used to create the pangenomes are included, and may serve as interesting examples for users seeking to align their own data.
+Some pangenomes constructed with Minigraph-Cactus, along with all material to reproduce, can be found [here](./mc-pangenomes/README.md).

 ## Quick-Start